Ziesie1/SmartSerial/readme.md

 Temperature: 24.00 °C, status: 1, time: 61 ms
 ```

-## Use induviduel outputs formats
+## Use individual outputs formats
-You can differentiate between various types of Messages.
+You can differentiate between various types of messages.

 Example:
 ```cpp